Student Life Offices

 Fraternity and Sorority Life and Involvement

-The Office of Fraternity and Sorority Life and Involvement strives to support the academic mission of Lycoming College by providing a variety of social, cultural, recreational and educational programs for the campus community.
-While this office's primary function is to advise and provide resources for the College's recognized student organizations, the staff also works to prepare a variety of annual events including the campus carnival, homecoming, family weekend, Thanksgiving dinner, concerts, etc. The office provides direct support to the Campus Activities Board, all fraternities and sororities, class officers, and is available to assist all student organizations in all aspects of their functioning.
-Fraternity and Sorority Life and Involvement also oversees the operations of the Wertz Student Center.
-Currently, the office maintains a leadership development library for leaders of registered organizations and all students interested in developing their leadership skills.
-Fraternity and Sorority Life and Involvement is open and staffed from 8 a.m. to 10 p.m.
-Monday-Thursday and Friday 8 a.m.-4:30p.m.
+The Offices of Fraternity and Sorority Life and Student Involvement strive to support the academic mission of Lycoming College by providing a variety of social, cultural, recreational and educational programs for the campus community.
+While these office's primary functions are to advise and provide resources for the College's recognized student organizations, the staff also works to prepare a variety of annual events including first weekend programs, campus carnival, homecoming, family weekend, Thanksgiving dinner, concerts, and more.
+The office provides direct support to the Campus Activities Board, all fraternities and sororities, class officers, and is available to assist all student organizations in all aspects of their functioning.
+Fraternity and Sorority Life and Student Involvement oversees the operations of the Wertz Student Center.
+The Offices of Fraternity and Sorority Life and Involvement are in the Student Engagement Suite on the third floor of Wertz Student Center.